pawKer/Sayvitt/README.md

 A better way to manage you saved posts on Reddit.
 Just log in using your account and start organizing!

-## 🆕 New

-Added a feature to export all your saved items as JSON or import a JSON file to save multiple items.

 ## 🏆 Features

 - Easily manage your saved posts